daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 Lectures $\neq$ everything!:  *Some* of the text is only *mentioned* in lecture/handout, but you still must read \& learn it.
 On the other hand some sections of the text are skipped.
 Some material is covered in these handouts, or recommended readings, that is *not* in the text; this is clearly emphasized.
 All of this is laid out in this handout.

-##Feedback on your highly esteemed but extremely humble lecturer
+## Feedback on your highly-esteemed but extremely humble lecturer

 We will have two 'official' feedback points.
 There will be an 'early feedback' survey, perhaps around week 4 or 5.
 This gives you a chance to give me constructive suggestions that I can adapt to *during* the rest of the module.